Philosophy / Body

 Clinical Relevance

-Damasio proved neurologically what Merleau-Ponty argued philosophically: cognition without embodiment is impaired, not purified.
-His somatic marker hypothesis—that the body tags experiences with emotional valence, and these tags guide future decision-making—validates every somatic therapy approach.
-When a client 'has a gut feeling' about something, that's a somatic marker.
-His distinction between the core self (a pre-reflective, body-based sense of being) and the autobiographical self (the narrative constructed from memory) explains why body-based therapies reach what talk therapy often cannot: they work at the level of core self, beneath narrative.
-For trauma clients, the autobiographical self may have a coherent story, but the core self still carries the body's unresolved response.
+Damasio put neurological evidence behind what Merleau-Ponty argued philosophically: cognition without embodiment is impaired, not purified.
+The somatic marker hypothesis holds that the body tags experiences with emotional valence and that those tags guide later decisions.
+It is still a hypothesis, and the Iowa Gambling Task evidence for it has been seriously contested, but it remains the best-developed account of what clinicians are pointing at when a client 'has a gut feeling' about something.
+His distinction between the core self (a pre-reflective, body-based sense of being) and the autobiographical self (the narrative constructed from memory) is what body-based therapies are implicitly claiming when they say they reach what talk therapy cannot: they work at the level of core self, beneath narrative.
+For trauma clients, the autobiographical self may have a coherent story while the core self still carries the body's unresolved response.

 Linked Modalities